Voiced by: Kevin Conroy

 - He is hit one in the prologue featured in the two-part pilot.
 If he had to use guns on common crooks, then he couldn't be Batman anymore.

 - In "Out of the Past," Talia offers Bruce an opportunity to restore his youth using the Lazarus Pit.
 He resists the temptation, but changes his mind after he and an innocent bystander are nearly killed in a mugging he once could have handled easily.
 As it turns out, it was a setup designed to trigger just that reaction.

 - Never-Forgotten Skill: Bruce has retired from being Batman and has spent years being a bitter old recluse.
 However, he has proven to be quite proficient with his cane, not just for attacking, but for casually blocking thrown knives with it.
 Then, there's "Out of the Past" where he goes into a Lazarus Pit and being made younger causes him to fight with all the skills of his younger self unforgotten.
 Occasionally, we see him throw a Batarang with all his old pinpoint accuracy.

 - Offhand Backhand: Back-cane, rather than backhand, but he's old.

 - Older and Wiser: Batman plus decades more of experience.
 It makes him way, way scarier than before.
-As in, the time travel episode of Justice League Unlimited has him unsettling himself and a 50-year-old Static.
+As in, the time travel episode of Justice League Unlimited has him unsettling his younger self and a 50-year-old Static.
 Bruce may an old man now, but he still knows how to handle villains.